cadwallion/gem_repackager/README.md

 * `--gems gem-version[,gem-version,...]` - A comma-separated list of gems in "GEM-VERSION"
 * `--destination DIR` - Location to store the packaged .gem files to.
 If this is not passed, it will default to `DIRECTORY`
+* `--[no]-verbose` - Toggle verbose mode.
+This includes Gem::Specification warnings,
+so this could get noisy.

 Here's an example of packaging all gems in my current RVM gemset to a custom directory: